bthate/opd/README.rst

 SYSTEMD::

-    save the following it in /etc/systemd/system/opd.service and replace "<user>" with the user running pipx
+    save the following in /etc/systemd/system/opd.service and
+    replace "<user>" with the user running pipx

     [Unit]